-Meal Planner: A How-To Guide to Always Know What’s for Dinner
+Meal Planner: A How-To Guide to Always Know What’s for Dinner (with a FREE printable)

 Do you ever go shopping when you’re really hungry?
 I totally did that this week, and I had to use EVERY OUNCE of self-control I have to not buy a bunch of food I really didn’t need.
 Somehow I ended up only eating an apple that I already needed to buy on my way out the door.
 Ya’ll, I’m pretty proud of myself.
 Because I’m pregnant.
 So I’m always battling that excuse of it being “Ok, because the baby wants it.”
 HA!